phac-nml/snvphyl-galaxy/docs/user/usage.md

 ## Input files

 Galaxy should automatically detect the appropriate input files from the current history.
-However, please verify it has picked up the correct files.
-If the workflow **SNVPhyl v0.3 Paired-End** has been selected then there will be no place to select an **invalid_positions** file.
+However, please verify that it has picked up the correct files.
+If the workflow **SNVPhyl v0.3 Paired-End** has been selected then there will be no option for selecting an **invalid_positions** file.

 ![input-files-selection][]